rubenafo/eth-playground/README.md

 Build and run Ethereum nodes inside Docker.
 Currently:
-  * fetches and build an Ethereum Docker image
+  * fetches and builds an Ethereum Docker image